Updated Jan 3rd, 2022.

 efibootmgr -v

-The output of the command efibootmgr shows us that the entry we just added is number 0004 (Boot0004); it tells is in which physical device is the bootloader file too.
+The output of the command efibootmgr shows us that the entry we just added is number 0004 (Boot0004); it tells which physical device is the bootloader file too.

-The next time we reboot, we will see an EFI entry for znx and ubuntu, along with the EFI entries for the hardware devices.
+The next time we reboot, we will see an EFI entry for znx and ubuntu and the EFI entries for the hardware devices.

 Now you can exit the root account by typing exit.